Kinetic Initial Conditions for Inflation

-Equations \eref{eqn:rho_a},\eref{eqn:Friedmann_c}--\eref{eqn:N_H_relation} may now be regarded as the evolution equations for the system in the variables $\{N,\Nflat,\phi,\rho_i\}$.
-The potential $V(\phi)$ now only arises in \eref{eqn:Friedmann_c} in combination with $V_1$.
-Since all physical potentials are bounded below, one can choose $V_1$ such that $V_1+V(\phi)$ is is always positive.
-One can therefore treat $V_1+V(\phi)$ as the new `effective' potential and hence we simply drop the $V_1$ part from \eref{eqn:Friedmann_c} and assume $V(\phi)$ is positive.
+Equations~\eqref{eqn:rho_a},~\eqref{eqn:Friedmann_c}--\eqref{eqn:N_H_relation} may now be regarded as the evolution equations for the system in the variables \(\{N,\Nflat,\phi,\rho_i\}\).
+The potential \(V(\phi)\) now only arises in~\eqref{eqn:Friedmann_c} in combination with \(V_1\).
+Since all physical potentials are bounded below, one can choose \(V_1\) such that \(V_1+V(\phi)\) is always positive.
+One can therefore treat \(V_1+V(\phi)\) as the new ``effective'' potential and hence we drop the \(V_1\) part from~\eqref{eqn:Friedmann_c} and assume \(V(\phi)\) is positive.